Water Working Group

 Warmer Water Temperatures Impact Water Quality, Aquatic Life, and Culture

-Examples of impacts include: loss of winter recreational opportunities on ice, increased risk of winter drownings, reduced dissolved oxygen, reduced cold-water habitat for fish, increased internal phosphorus loading, more harmful algal blooms, shifts in fish distributions to warm water species, and changes in suitability for aquatic invasive species.
+Warmer water has several impacts.
+These include the loss of winter recreational opportunities on ice, increased risk of winter drownings, reduced dissolved oxygen, reduced cold-water habitat for fish, increased release of phosphorus from lake sediments, more harmful algal blooms, shifts in fish populations towards warm water species, and alters the suitability for aquatic invasive species.

 Less stable ice conditions increase the risk of winter drownings and hamper recreational activities